cshuler/Tutuila_SWB2_WebViewer/README.md

 5) Name the token, your preference (e.g. "dev")
 6) Make sure all "Public scopes" are checked, leave all secret scopes unchecked, leave "URL" blank,
 7) Click "Create token"
-8) Copy the access token. it looks like this:
+8) Copy the access token.
+It looks like this:

 ```bash
 pk.eyJ1Ijoia2FuYWthaGFja2ODg2MDIwOTJ3cnpmZ21yaGx4MSJ9.ZHCcUo